FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 >**Why this matters?**
 >
-> It matters because [GraphQL specification](https://graphql.org/) allows to build robust Application Programming
+> It matters because [GraphQL specification](https://graphql.org/) allows building robust Application Programming
 > Interface and make it easier to build full stack applications from scratch while offering great flexibility in
 > interfacing with the data.
 > But the main idea here is that the `GraphQL` way of representing data is a natural fit to database systems